Mount Shahdagh

-Mount Shahdagh (Şahdağ; Кас сув) is a mountain peak of the Greater Caucasus range, located in the Qusar District of Azerbaijan, close to the border with Russia.
+Mount Shahdagh (Şahdağ; Кас сув) is a mountain peak of the Greater Caucasus range, located in the Qusar District of Azerbaijan, close to the border with Russia (Dagestan).
 The elevation of the peak is 4,243 m above sea level.

-Among the earth rocks found in Shahdagh are magnesian lime, chalkstone and marble.
-Winter temperatures at Shahdagh average -20°C.
+Among the earth rocks found at Shahdagh are magnesian lime, chalkstone and marble.
+Winter temperatures average -20°C.

+It is famous for the Shahdagh National Park and Mountain Resort, right near the mountain.